lzydmxy/byconity-tpcds/Practice.md

 ### 1.2 Option 2: Package deployment
 1. Find the ByConity releases on [this page](https://github.com/ByConity/ByConity/releases)
-2. On every host that you need you deploy ByConity components, do the following:
+2. On every host that you need to deploy ByConity components, do the following:
     1).
 Install FoundationDB client package, you can find the releases on [this page](https://github.com/apple/foundationdb/releases).
-Make sure you install the same version as the FoundationDB server which described above.
+Make sure you install the same version as the FoundationDB server described above.
     ```
     curl -L -o foundationdb-clients_7.1.25-1_amd64.deb https://github.com/apple/foundationdb/releases/download/7.1.25/foundationdb-clients_7.1.25-1_amd64.deb
     sudo dpkg -i foundationdb-clients_7.1.25-1_amd64.deb